ApexRMS/dgsim/README.md

 # dgsim
-SyncroSim Package for simulating demographics of wildlife populations.
+SyncroSim Base Package for simulating demographics of wildlife populations.